daviebadger/books/restructuredtext/restructuredtext.rst

 Markup
 ======

-Markup is a set of special characters within text.
-Parsers thanks to them know, how to transform the given text in a document to other text or file formats, for example HTML or PDF.
+Markup is a set of special constructs within text. |RST| parser thanks to them know, how to transform the given text in a document to a different file format, such as HTML or PDF.

+There are two types of markup:

+#. block markup
+#. inline markup

+Block markup are constructs which start on a new unindented or indented line depending on its context, while inline markup are constructs used inside body elements, which cannot begin or end with whitespace.

 Sections
 --------